itsShinomiya/SistemaRegistroCursos/README.md

 <h3>Dependency</h3>

-This project uses JDBC for Postgrees.
+This project uses JDBC for Postgres.